ADEVASATRIA/login-register-test-laravel/README.md

  // For Create a Laravel Project
     $ composer create-project --prefer-dist laravel/laravel login-ad-registration

-# by duing that task on command create database using xampp and make [Your Database Name] and then
+// By duing that task on command create database using xampp and make [Your Database Name] and then
-# After initialization project completes successfully input name of database in .env configuration and change database into [your database name].
+// After initialization project completes successfully input name of database in .env configuration and change database into [your database name].

  // For Database or Models
     //After edit user configuration in Laravel configuration